Bipolar therapy treatment usually refers to “talk” therapy for bipolar, as opposed to bipolar drug treatment with medications like lithium.

 “Cognitive behaviour therapy aims to show people how their thinking affects their mood and to teach them to think in a less negative way about life and themselves.
 It is based on the understanding that thinking negatively is a habit, and, like any other bad habit, it can be broken.”

-Psychoanalysis Think lying on a couch while Sigmund Freud discusses whether dreaming about missing the bus symbolizes your unconscious rage at your father.
+Think lying on a couch while Sigmund Freud discusses whether dreaming about missing the bus symbolizes your unconscious rage towards your father.
 The classic “talk therapy”, psychoanalysis is a protracted method for exploring the unconscious and the past to discover the roots of neurosis.

 My personal turning point?
 IPSRT!
 This is more than just creating lots of structure and schedules, so make sure you work with an experienced bipolar disorder therapist for the best treatment outcome.